2 - Medical

 - Apply downward pressure on the eye of the hook.

-- Quickly pull the string, causing the hook to come out the way it went in.
+- Quickly pull the line, causing the hook to come out the way it went in.

 - Clean the wound and apply antibiotic ointment.